 - A Smart home app.
 From a single smartphone, you can view, edit and activate/deactivate the behavior of any device connected to your smart home system.
 You can also add authorized users and personalized settings according to each occupant while viewing tracked data for each device.

 - Connected devices.
-Over Bluetooth or Wi-Fi, you can add a wide range of devices to your smart home system and restrict unauthorized access behind a secure firewall.
+Over Bluetooth, Wi-Fi or other wireless network protocols, you can add a wide range of devices to your smart home system and restrict unauthorized access behind a secure firewall.

 Where should you start with your smart home system?
 The priority areas are usually surveillance, lighting and climate control.